Published on November 9, 2019 | Uncategorized

 Different types of lawyers in India

-India has one of the largest legal profession system in the world, that has stood the test of time and facilitated the existence of one of the largest democracy of the world.
-The legal profession as we know it today, is only a recent phenomenon that was shaped in form by the earlier British legal system.
+India has one of the largest legal profession systems in the world, that has stood the test of time and facilitated the existence of one of the largest democracy of the world.
+The legal profession as we know it today is only a recent phenomenon that was shaped inform by the earlier British legal system.

 Overview of the legal profession in India

 India is one of those rare countries which can boast a crude form of recorded legal history starting from the Vedic age and the Indus Valley Civilization.
-But the modern legal system in India dates back to 1672, when the first British Court was established by Governor Aungier in erstwhile Bombay.
-This was followed by the establishment of the courts in Madras and Calcutta presidency towns.
-But at that point of time, there was no particular provisions for qualifications of persons who would be eligible to practice in these courts.
-These matters were regulated by these courts by matter of practice.
+But the modern legal system in India dates back to 1672 when the first British Court was established by Governor Aungier in erstwhile Bombay.
+This was followed by the establishment of the courts in Madras and Calcutta’s presidency towns.
+But at that point in time, there were no particular provisions for the qualifications of persons who would be eligible to practice in these courts.
+These matters were regulated by these courts by a matter of practice.